For a (pretty) non-technical introduction to blockchain technology, please read this article in the series.

 Decentralization is the purported goal of blockchain technology, but what does decentralization mean?
 As the infrastructural technology and the application landscape evolves, the word "decentralization" has become a buzzword that has lost meaning through overuse and misuse, while rapidly devolving into divergent connotations.
 One way to better understand the meaning of decentralization is perhaps to explore its converse by looking at centralization, with everyone's favorite centralized foil, the bank, as our primary example.

 The need for banks probably arose with the need to keep records of transactions between disparate entities, so these entities can agree on the transactions and resultant balances.
 In this way a bank is a type of third-party witness to transactions.
-If A sent B some money, and only A and B were aware of this transaction, then either party can refute this transaction ever took place.
-To prevent his from happening, we introduce a neutral, third-party witness which both A and B trusts to make sure the transaction is not refutable.
+If A sent B some money, and only A and B were aware of this transaction, then either party can refute that this transaction ever took place.
+To prevent this from happening, we introduce a neutral, third-party witness which both A and B trusts to make sure the transaction is not refutable.
 This is a form of centralized record-keeping.

-But if you’d want to make a withdrawal from the bank, the bank will ask you to prove you are the owner of the account.
-Proof of ownership usually reoly on several mechanisms today: possession, knowledge, and identity.
-In the case of the shirt you’re wearing, the very fact that you’re in possession of it is usually sufficient proof that you are the owner.
+But if you'd want to make a withdrawal from the bank, the bank will ask you to prove you are the owner of the account.
+Proof of ownership usually rely on several mechanisms today: possession, knowledge, and identity.
+In the case of the shirt you're wearing, the very fact that you're in possession of it is usually sufficient proof that you are the owner.
 If you buried some gold somewhere, knowing the location of the burial confers ownership of the gold.
-When you want to open withdraw from a bank account, the bank will often either asks you for a password (knowledge) or a government-issued identification.
-Except for ownership by possession, ownership by knowledge and identity are usually validated by centralized entities — e.g., payment processors that validate your password, government agencies that validate your driver’s license.
+When you withdraw from a bank account, the bank will often either ask you for a password (knowledge) or a government-issued identification.
+Except for ownership by possession, ownership by knowledge and identity are usually validated by centralized entities - e.g., payment processors that validate your password, government agencies that validate your driver's license.
 This is a form of centralized validation.

 Not everyone can own a bank account.
 For example, if you've been convicted of a felony in, say, money laundering, you won't be able to open bank accounts in most banks.
 If you are a minor (e.g., under 18 years old), you also cannot open a bank account on your own.
 Participating in ecosystems such as a bank is determined at the discretion of the bank's operators.
 This is a form of centralized membership.